microsoft/MLontheEdgeCodeProject/README.md

 **Note:** This is a very large image and will take approximately 15 minutes to be completely ready for use.

 2. Once this is done, in your preferred working directory, create a **env.list** file.
 A copy of what is required is available on this repository.
 3. The downloaded docker images requires a user Azure Blob Storage Name and Key to be entired as enviromental variables in order to run.
-This should be the Azure Storage accounnt where your **zippedpi3** folder is located and where you would like project imgaes and video saved too.
+This should be the Azure Storage accounnt where your **zippedpi3** folder is located and where you would like project images and video saved too.

 ```bash
 vim env.list